 We looked at numerous solutions over several months that would be able to efficiently store the stablecoin minting information per minter.
 We needed to minimize the amount of data stored and have the lowest gas fees possible.
 There was also the issue of minters redeeming different amounts than they had minted.
 So, simply tracking each mint and forcing that exact XSD redemption amount was not user friendly.

-Our mathematician came up with a system of equations that most effectively stores this information.
+We developed a system of equations that most effectively stores this information.
 These equations store 4 variables for each minter:

 - Date of Last Mint or Redemption

 - Accrued Interest Earned up until the ‘Date of Last Mint or Redemption’

 Since it is not necessary to calculate interest daily because minters will be in their stablecoin for long periods of time (due to the no liquidation of collateral design), your total interest earned is only calculated when you interact with the system to mint or redeem.
 The accrued balance after each mint or redemption is stored.
 With this design, you can redeem any amount of your minted balance.

 This is facilitated by combining the various interest rates from the respective mintings of a given user into a running weighted average.
 Once a user mints a new batch of XSD, the prior amount of interest accrued is stored in the blockchain.
 Such a method significantly reduces the memory and computational load upon the smart contract.

 If a user decides to redeem some proportion of their XSD, they receive the same proportion of their total accrued interest.
 Any remaining XSD then continues to accrue interest with the most recently updated weighted average.